SAILResearch/replication_dockerhub/README.md

 Calculating the number of lib difference from the official image: Run the script number_of_diff_from_official_image_versioned.R & number_of_diff_from_official_image_non_versioned.R which take the library information csv file extracted from step 3 and outputs the boxplots along with their summaries.

-Identifying the cluster of images that have the same set of libraries: Run number_of_cluster_versioned.R and number_of_clusters_non_versioned.R to find out the number of clusters that images have based on their installed libraries.
+Identifying the cluster of images that have the same set of libraries: Run number_of_cluster.R to find out the number of clusters images have based on their installed libraries.

 RQ2: Container efficiency: Run the container-efficiency-measure Java program to extract the efficiency information of the images located at Data-extraction\efficiency_data\container-efficiency-measure.
 It takes the names of the images in a csv file which needs to be evaluated and outputs the efficiency results in text files which need to format by the efficiency-file-parser Java program located at Data-extraction\efficiency_data\efficiency-file-parser.
 This program outputs the result into a csv format containing the efficiency, wasted bytes data for each image.
 Using this extracted data run the efficiency_image_analyzer.R which does all the experiments and plot graphs.